-So, David, tell us a little bit about yourself?
+So, Clare, let’s kick off with you telling us a little bit about yourself?

 I’m originally from Gloucestershire, but like a lot of other people moved to London (where I now live) in my late teens for work and excitement!
 I eventually got into the admin and management side of theatre, working with a number of touring companies and small venues like the Bush Theatre, and also briefly at the Arts Council.
 However I now work for a trade union and although my current job is often interesting, fulfilling and challenging, what has really excited me most has always been the theatre.
 I try and get to see as much as possible, particularly new writing.
 Wanting to get back into being more actively creative, I finally took the plunge and returned to study part-time for an MA in Text and Performance Studies at RADA and Kings College back in 2010 when I was 47 – less of a mid-life crisis, more of a mid-life adventure!

 Haha – well there’s hope for me yet then!!
 How long have you been writing plays for and what started you off writing?

 After completing the course I started to take my writing more seriously and have been writing plays for about 4 or so years.
 I’m a very late emerging playwright!
 I had always dabbled in writing short stories, but the course included a playwriting module, led by the inspiring and patient playwright, Paul Sirett.
 This spurred me on to concentrate more seriously on playwriting, and I have continued to learn and develop my work since – as time allows!
 It’s hugely exciting now to get selected for StageWrite as it’s such an amazing opportunity.

 Well thank you for that, Claire.
 I hope we do it justice!
 So what prompted you to write the play that you submitted?